munificent/craftinginterpreters/book/introduction.md

 ## Design Note: What's in a Name?

-One the hardest challenges in writing this book was coming up with a name for the language it implements.
+One of the hardest challenges in writing this book was coming up with a name for the language it implements.
 I went through *pages* of candidates before I found one that worked.
 As you'll discover on the first day you start building your own language, naming is deviously hard.
 A good name satisfies a few criteria: